Terrastories/terrastories/map/README.md

 ## Custom Map Packages

-> ‼️ If you're setting up your own Terrastories instance, we commend you head over to our [offline-field-kit](https://github.com/terrastories/offline-field-kit) instructions to setup and configure your server.
+> ‼️ If you're setting up your own Terrastories instance for offline deployment, we commend you head over to our [offline-field-kit](https://github.com/terrastories/offline-field-kit) instructions to setup and configure your server.

 If you want to configure a custom map package, you will need to provide your own map package.
 Instructions for how to set up your Terrastories instance can be found in [our docs](https://docs.terrastories.app/).